-To the Board of Directors of the DJB Technical Academy, Inc. a Charter School and Component Unit of the District School Board of Lee County, Florida
+To the Board of Directors of the DJB Technical Academy, Inc. d/b/a Donna J. Beasley Technical Academy a Charter School and Component Unit of the District School Board of Lee County, Florida

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of DJB Technical Academy, Inc., ("School"), and a component unit of the District School Board of Lee County, Florida, as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the School's basic financial statements, and have issued our report thereon dated September 21, 2017.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of DJB Technical Academy, Inc. d/b/a Donna J. Beasley Technical Academy ("School"), and a component unit of the District School Board of Lee County, Florida, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the School's basic financial statements, and have issued our report thereon dated August 19, 2019.